Particeep/pricer-integration/README.md

 They should reflect the input format you define.

 You should document what difficulty did you encounter during developpement and what did you do.
-For instance if a pricer have a wsdl but it is too old for play, you have to explain that and explain what did you do to resolv this problem.
+For instance if a pricer have a wsdl but it is too old for play, you have to explain that and explain what did you do to resolve this problem.

 ## Output